unisave-cloud/docs/facets.md

     .Done();
 ```

-> **Note:** The first argument that `Call<T>(...)` accepts is name of the method to call.
+> **Note:** The first argument that `Call<T>(...)` accepts is the name of the method to call.
 By using the `nameof` construct you tell your IDE, that this string is not any arbitrary string, but a method name.
 When you automatically rename the method, the code inside the `nameof` expression will be updated accordingly.

-> **Credit:** Unisave uses promises library by Real Serious Games, that provides implementation of these `.Then`, `.Catch` and `.Done` methods.
+> **Credit:** Unisave uses promises library by Real Serious Games, that provides an implementation of these `.Then`, `.Catch` and `.Done` methods.
 Check out their [Github repository](https://github.com/Real-Serious-Games/C-Sharp-Promise).

 <a name="arguments"></a>